 But most people, I hope, will choose not to run themselves into the ground, and accept that sitting in a chair comes with a price: a certain inevitable chronicity of stiffness and pain, and, to keep it in check, a microbreaking habit as regular as brushing your teeth.
 The question is not if but simply how.
 Here are some of the best strategies I’ve seen my clients use for building and sustaining a microbreaking habit:

 Use timing software, which will interrupt your work at regular intervals.
 Many people find that such automated interruptions quickly become just another bit of background noise in their life, all too easily ignored, but others find them effective (at least in phases.)
 An egg timer will get the job done and most people have one handy, but a clever app can do much more for you — like taking you through specific mobilization exercises, to make the most of your break.

-For instance, Backache [App Store], for iPhones and iPads, was made by a SaveYourself.ca reader, inspired by my low back pain book.
+For instance, Backache [App Store, Play Store], for iPhones and iPads, was made by a SaveYourself.ca reader, inspired by my low back pain book.
 (I suggested some improvements once it was made, too.)
 I think it’s quite good!
 And I am hard to please, when it comes to both health care information and software quality.
 Give it a try.

 There are several other apps available.
 I like one for Mac called TimeOut.

 There are countless more solutions, one for every individual.
 Good luck … and happy microbreaking!

 I am a science writer, former massage therapist, and assistant editor of Science-Based Medicine.
 I have had my share of injuries and pain challenges as a runner and ultimate player.
 My wife and I live in downtown Vancouver, Canada.
 See my full bio and qualifications, or my blog, Writerly.
 You might run into me on Facebook and Google, but mostly Twitter.